soma2000-lang/Assignment/README.md

 ## DISCLAIMER

-- All the failed as well as working notebooks has been kept in the notebook folder
+- All the failed as well as working notebooks has been kept in the notebook folder and failed expt folder